PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

 !!!
 Summary

-    Items in your Ultra site can be set to become **Visible to students** or **Hidden from students** based on certain conditions, such as on a particular date, or according to individual student performance.
+    Items in your Ultra site can be set to become **Visible to students** or **Hidden from students** based on certain conditions; to specified students or groups, on a particular date, or according to individual student performance.

 ## Quick Start Guide